Minting API

 Compared to ERC721 it is possible to send multiple mint requests with the same token ID, either in one HTTP request or multiple requests.
 However, it is only possible to pass metadata the first time a token ID is used.

-with the Minting API.
+.
 Additionally, ensure your metadata files are saved in your local directory in the baseURI/token_id

 file structure.
 This practice ensures your assets are correctly represented on marketplaces and Immutable Explorer.